luwangg/mosyco/README.rst

 -q, --quiet                            Silence output: suppress any console or log output -s, --systems SYSTEMS [SYSTEMS ...]
 List of the actual system data columns. e.g. --systems 'PAseasonal' 'PAtrend' -m, --models MODELS [MODELS ...]
-List of the model data columns. e.g. -models 'PAmodel1' 'PAmodel2' --threshold THRESHOLD                  The initial threshold used for the gap analysis -t threshold                           Short form of --threshold --gui                                  GUI-mode: show live updating plots.
+List of the model data columns. e.g. -models 'PAmodel1' 'PAmodel2' -t, --threshold THRESHOLD              The initial threshold used for the gap analysis --gui                                  GUI-mode: show live updating plots.
 This will only work if for single model and system values.
 --logfile                              Log to a file called 'mosyco.log'
 ====================================   ================================================